Qt for Python

 (1) KNX is not included, Only MQTT, CoAp, and OpcUA.

-(2) Python doesn't have official support on Microcontrollers.
+(3) The main Python interpreter doesn't have official support on Microcontrollers.
 Micro/Circuit Python are subsets of Python, and we don't support them.

 Platforms